 Submissions will be evaluated in terms of originality, potential impact upon learning, and accessibility.

-You can apply, via IATEFL's website, from mid-April and the deadline for submission is 16:00 (UTC+1) 21 June 2023.
+You can apply, via IATEFL's website, from mid-April and the deadline for submission is 14:00 (UK time) 19 June 2024.
 The winner will be notified at the start of September.

 Please use IATEFL's online application form and CV format.
 (You will need to create an account with IATEFL in order to submit an application), and ensure you have a photo of yourself ready to upload.